Skip to content

 Diversity and Inclusion

-Clemson was one of just 15 schools across the country to be recognized by INSIGHT Into Diversity magazine with the Diversity Champion award.
-2020 marked the third year in a row Clemson has received that award.
-Clemson also received the Higher Education Excellence in Diversity (HEED) award for four consecutive years from INSIGHT Into Diversity.
+Clemson continues to be recognized by INSIGHT Into Diversity magazine with the Diversity Champions award.
+2023 marked the sixth year in a row Clemson has received that award.
+Clemson also received the Higher Education Excellence in Diversity award for seven consecutive years from INSIGHT Into Diversity.

-Under Clements' leadership, Clemson has seen a 66 percent increase in underrepresented minority undergraduate enrollment and a 102 percent increase in underrepresented minority graduate enrollment.
+Under Clements’ leadership, Clemson has seen a 100% increase in underrepresented minority undergraduate enrollment and a 112% increase in underrepresented minority graduate enrollment.

-During that same time period, there has also been a 41 percent increase in the number of underrepresented minority faculty and a 22 percent increase among underrepresented staff members.
+During that same time period, there has also been a 71% increase in the number of underrepresented minority faculty, and a 16% increase among underrepresented staff members.

 Facilities